ZEISS Microscopy Knowledge Base

 3. Click on the track.

-Track Editor window with Track #001 (Tracking #1): 1-6 highlighted by red outline and timeline with green spots
+Track Editor screenshot with left entry Track #001: 1-6 highlighted with red outline and green timeline dots

 4. Select the time point and the segment to be edited.
 The related frame is shown in the viewing area.
 The track and the segment are highlighted.

-Timeline closeup showing a blue track row with five green spots and a red arrow pointing upward
+zoomed timeline labeled (Blob Finder) showing a row of green dots and a red arrow pointing at one dot

 5. Right-click on the selected time point.